antriver/PHPAssetMaker/README.md

 A PHP tool to generate combined and minfied CSS, CSS Sprites, and Javascript

+**No longer updated.
+You should probably juse Grunt/Gulp instead.**

 ## How it works
 1. Specify your source files in settings.json